hashicorp/vault/website/source/docs/auth/aws-iam.html.md

 *and* `arn:aws:sts::123456789012:assumed-role/MyRoleName/RoleSessionName`.
 In
 this case, you should bind the former ARN to your Vault roles.

+Please note that token renew operations do NOT revalidate any of the credentials that were initially used to authenticate to the aws-iam backend, nor do they validate that the caller still has the same IAM authorizations.
+If you are concerned by this, you should set a low `ttl` and `max_ttl` on the mount point to force clients to sign new `GetCallerIdentity` requests which will ensure clients still hold valid credentials.

 ## Authentication

 ### Via the CLI